Agaricus bernardii: Description

-Fruit bodies of Agaricus bernardii have caps that range in shape from convex to flattened, and reach a diameter of 5–15 cm.
+The fruit bodies of A. bernardii have caps that range in shape from convex to flattened, and reach a diameter of 5–15 cm.
 The cap surface is dry and smooth, with a white or buff color that can develop brownish spots in maturity.
 In age, the surface often forms scales or warts.
 The flesh is thick, firm, and stains reddish-orange or reddish-brown when cut, although this reaction can be slow to develop.
 Its odor ranges from mild to briny to pungent.
 The gills are free from attachment to the stem, and packed close together.
 Initially grayish-pink to pinkish, they turn reddish-brown and then chocolate brown as the spores mature.
 The stem is solid (i.e., not hollow), firm, and measures 4–10 cm long by 2–4 cm thick.
 A thick, white, rubbery partial veil covers the gills of the immature mushroom, and eventually remains as a ring on the middle of the stem.

-Although the mushrooms sometimes have an odor that is briny or pungent ("though not inappropriate"), they are edible and good.
-David Arora compares its taste to that of the closely related Agaricus bitorquis, "but a little chewier and sometimes with a slightly salty or briny taste."

-Agaricus bernardii mushrooms produce a dark brown spore print.
+A. bernardii mushrooms produce a dark brown spore print.
 The spores are smooth, broadly elliptical, and have dimensions of 6–7.5 by 5–6 μm.
 The basidia (spore-bearing cells) are four-spored and club-shaped, measuring 14–25 by 4–7 μm; the sterigmata are 4–5 μm.
 Cheilocystidia (cystidia on the gill edge) are broadly club-shaped to cylindrical, hyaline (translucent), and measure 17–30 by 4–8 μm.

 Similar species

-Agaricus bitorquis, also edible, has a similar appearance, but can be distinguished by its double ring, and the lack of a fishy or briny odor.
+A. bitorquis, also edible, has a similar appearance, but can be distinguished by its double ring, and the lack of a fishy or briny odor.
 Additionally, A. bitorquis does not stain reddish when cut, and usually does not have a scaly or warty cap.
 The Hungarian species A. bernardiiformis, named for its similarity to A. bernardii, is distinguished from the latter by its smaller spores (6.2–8.2 by 5.4–6.2 μm) and its club-shaped cheilocystidia that measure 17–35 by 7–9.5 μm.
 MycoBank, however, considers the two species to be conspecific.